kslides/kslides/README.md

           color: yellow;
         }
         """
-    // or with the kotlin css DSL
+    // or use the Kotlin CSS DSL
     css {
       rule("#mdslide h2") {
         color = Color.green